Nicky9319/Renderperk_CRM/process_thread.md

 Do NOT create a new personal_dm

-If a user already exists in user-names.json:
+If a user already exists in user-names.json (inside the users folder):

 Merge new context into their record